 Jason Bergeron, Executive Chef at Orlando, Florida’s Chroma Modern Bar & Kitchen says his kitchen uses oil with a very high smoking point (the temperature at which an oil or fat begins to give off visible smoke), such as canola and even avocado oil at the restaurant.
 “This allows us to get the pan very hot on the initial seasoning and not have the oil catch fire or smoke like crazy,” Bergeron said.
 The molecules begin to form brand new molecules in the oil — a process called oil polymerization — at the smoke point and creates the sought-after patina.

-At Atlanta, Georgia’s popular vegetarian restaurant, Cafe Sunflower, chef and owner Lin Sun typically uses vegetable oil for menu items not cooked in a cast iron.
-However, Sun favors safflower oil for seasoning their cast iron skillets.
+At Atlanta's popular vegetarian restaurant, Cafe Sunflower, chef and owner Lin Sun typically uses vegetable oil for menu items not cooked in a cast iron.
+However, Sun favors safflower oil for seasoning the restaurant's cast iron skillets.
 “It works well with the iron skillet especially since safflower is great for high heat,” Sun said.
 “We've tried all sorts of different oils like coconut, peanut, sesame and olive.
 All have their nuanced flavors, so it depends on what we're making and the aroma and essence we're striving for that dictates the oil we use.
 Safflower is well-rounded and absorbs better as a seasoning.”

 Vegetarians may find safflower oil, extracted from the safflower plant, to be a good alternative to vegetable oil.
 Safflower oil itself is odorless and flavorless, and is a nice choice for anyone — meat-eaters and vegetarians alike — looking for an oil that doesn’t have a pronounced flavor.